Can I Use HSA or FSA Funds for Recovery Equipment?

 304 stainless steel interior, cedar exterior

-Potentially eligible with LMN for inflammatory arthritis, post-surgical rehab, or physician-directed contrast therapy.
-Chiller included in the claim; accessories are not.
+Potentially eligible with an LMN for inflammatory arthritis, post-surgical rehab, or physician-directed contrast therapy.
+Chiller included in the claim.

 View DCT Cold Plunge